Tuesday, 29 November 2011

 At the outbreak of war members of the RCP were like many in the country heavily split in their allegiance.
 It is true that “In the 17th century the College of Physicians was led by a small group of powerful men who held widely differing religious and political opinions”.
 Certainly one of the most famous members of the college was the Royalist physician William Harvey who was described as "a man of lowest stature, round faced; his eyes small, round, very black and full of spirit; his hair as black as a raven and curling"

-While Harvey took no time in declaring his allegiance to the crown it could be said that other RCP members took a longer term attitude in order to navigate “their way through the conflict, pragmatically switching sides” some it would seem at the drop of a scalpel.
+While Harvey took no time in declaring his allegiance to the crown, it could be said that other RCP members took a longer term attitude to navigate “their way through the conflict, pragmatically switching sides” some it would seem at the drop of a scalpel.

 The exhibition has a well put together selection of audio readings concentrating on different parts of the civil war.
 One such reading comes from “a true copy of the high court of justice for the tryal of Charles published London `1684